-// Increase Funding for Research on Equitable and Sustainable Land and Water Stewardship
+>// Increase Funding for Research on Equitable and Sustainable Land and Water Stewardship

-- Prioritize climate research including farmer-led research and innovation, through programs like the Sustainable Agriculture Research and Ecuation for Stells program. - Prioritize research that helps small-scale, diversified farmers implement conservation practices and measure their climate mitgation impacts through methods with a proven track record of success. - Description Ensure that research programs focus on and celebrate the contributions of BIPOC farmers.
-Develop estimates that articular and an ensure that individual provides that afford - Develop science-based durantex-ment agriculture definitions that prioritize practices that aford the greatest climate benefit, such as incorporating cover crops, peremial crops, managed grazing of peremial pasture, and other investments in soll health. - Provide adequate funding for agricultural research agencies and programs such as the Conservation invovation faints.
-Sustainable Agricultura Research and Euclation program the Economic Research Service, Climate Hulas and the National institute for Food and Agriculture.
-Within agricultural research thronting prioritize research opportunities on lead access and water - Within agricultural research funding, prioritizar research opportunities on land access, and water conservation to bether understand the large-scale trends and challenges related to land and water conservation for beginning and BIPOC producers.
+- Prioritize climate research, including farmer-led research and innovation, through programs like the Sustainable Agriculture Research and Education (SARE) program.

+- Prioritze research that helps small-scale, diversified farmers implement conservation practices and measure their climate mitigation impacts through methods with a proven track record of aucroess. - Ensure that research programs focus on and celebrate the contributions of BIPOC farmers. - Develop science-based climate-smart agriculture definitions that prioritize practices that affood the greatest climate benefit such as incorporating cover crops, perennial crops, managed grazing of perennial pasture, and other investments in soil health. - Provide adequate funding for agricultural research agencies and programs such as the Conservation Invaviation formst.
+Sustainable Agriculture Research and Eutrasion program, the Conomic Research Service, Climate Hubs, and the National Institute for Food and Agriculture. - Within agricultural research funding, prioritize research opportunities on land access and water conservation to better understand the lagst exale trends and challenges related to land and water conservation for beginning and BIPOC produces.

-Quality research and data is a cucial tool for farmers, advocates, and lawmakers, and we believe that chimate action studies besines-based and data-mirrer.
-And convertients over other abusin protortant to understanding the childrighes farmers date when building resilience.
-We must ensure the data collection componets of the 2018 farmed lake when building resilience.
-We must ensure the data collection componets of the 2018 farmed lake and and and and conservation practices and measure their children imigation impacts.
-FSA has a variety of programs to help formers, ranchers, and rurcal communities in the case of a distater, such as flood, whilling, a dought laid, freesa, etc. Young formers are elarning to form and starting their peradions in more externe and unpredictable weather conditions than previous generations.
-It is necessary that distater programs are accessible to and designed for young producers who will need more support for the network bases and forego, densigned for young producers who will need more support for the network bases and forego are also also and forest land, and crop bases.
-Increased transparency into application processes and folliplity, as well as improved outsich each, could improve participion by young and BIPOC formers in these programs.
-FSA should ensure these programs are treamlined and accessing the and increased then any production that will be important in the fore of the production including valon and indoor production that will be important in the fore of the finance receiving price-premiums for local, grass-field, and other premium products in and those receiving price-premium for local, grass-field, and other premium products
+Quality research and date is a crucial tool for farmers, advocates, and texmarkers, and we believe that chinaries action should be Secinec-beased and data-chinary.
+Currient and consideratives the data is important to understanding the challenges farmers face when building resilience.
+We must ensure the data collection components of the 2018 farm fall are fully implemented and continue to invest in recurring data collection, reporting and research that theirs small-scale, diversified farmers implement conservation practices and measure their climate mitigation impacts.

+FSA has a variety of programs to help farmers, ranchers, and rural communities in the case of a disaster, such cas fallow, distingly, displaying the conditions of a disaster, such cas flood, willibring, disruptly, help, freese, etc. / foung farmers are learning to farm and starting the repeatedors in more externen and unpredictable weather conditions than previous generations.
+It is necessary that disaster programs are accessible to and designed for young producers who will need more support for livestock bases and forage, damaged from and forest land, and crop lostes, increased transparency into application processes and eligibility, as well as improved autreduced, toold improve participation by young and BIPOC (crames in these programs.
+FSA should ensure these programs are streamlined and accessible.
+Additionally, FSA lean officers should be trained to understand the rever the fore of the climate artist, and so undestand the needs of diversified, organic, and regenerative farmers and those receiving price-premiums for local, grass-fed, and other premium products.

-// Support Young Farmers and Farmworkers Facing Disasters and Hazardous Conditions Due to Climate Change
+>// Support Young Farmers and Farmworkers Facing Disasters and Hazardous Conditions Due to Climate Change